-1. The lower 128 bytes of RAM (00H to 7FH) are directly and indirectly addressable.

-- 2. The higher 128 bytes of RAM (80H to FFH) are indirectly addressable. - 3.
+- 1. The lower 128 B of RAM (00H to 7FH) are directly and indirectly addressable. - 2.
+The higher 128 B of RAM (80H to FFH) are indirectly addressable. - 3.
 The special function registers (80H to FFH) are directly addressable only. - 4.
-The expanded RAM of 768 bytes (00H to 2FFH) is indirectly addressable by the move external instruction (MOVX) and clearing the EXTRAM bit.
-(See 'Auxiliary Register (AUXR) in Section 6 "Special function registers" on page 10)
+The expanded RAM of 768 B (00H to 2FFH) is indirectly addressable by the move external instruction (MOVX) and clearing the EXTRAM bit (see 'Auxiliary function Register' (AUXR) in Table 4 "Special function registers" on page 11).

-Since the upper 128 bytes occupy the same addresses as the SFRs, the RAM must be accessed indirectly.
+Since the upper 128 B occupy the same addresses as the SFRs, the RAM must be accessed indirectly.
 The RAM and SFRs space are physically separate even though they have the same addresses.